techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 ## Class `ThemeApi.IO`

-Contains methods to load resources from either the theme or the disk.
+Contains methods to load resources from either the theme or a file on disk.
 Access this class via `tm.io`.

+Note that resources loaded from files will remain in memory until you release them.
+To avoid out-of-memory crashes, remember to release resources loaded from files (eg. eyecatches, preview tracks, preview BGAs) after you no longer need them.
+Resources loaded from the theme are meant to stay in memory for the entire TECHMANIA session, so you do not need to release them (except for videos; see `LoadVideoFromTheme`).

 ### Loading from the theme